MTH 100 Intermediate Algebra 1 Credits

 MTH 100S Math Skills Lab 1 Credits

-The Math Skills Lab helps students master arithmetic and elementary algebra necessary for college level mathematics courses.
-Students in the College of Liberal Arts, Education, and Sciences who do not pass the Mathematics Placement Test are required to complete the Math Skills Lab successfully before enrolling in liberal arts mathematics courses.
+The Math Skills Lab helps science majors master arithmetic and elementary algebra necessary for college level mathematics courses.
 Students are required to attend regular class sessions.
 Students have access to tutors, computer-assisted instruction, and structured workshops.
 The one supplemental education unit does not count toward graduation; grading is done on a Y/Z (pass/not pass) basis.

 MTH 102 Finite Mathematics 3 Credits